 Fishbone diagrams may also be referred to as “Cause and Effect” diagrams, or Ishikawa diagrams, after their founder Kaoru Ishikawa.
 Whatever your preferred term, the fishbone diagram is a great tool for delving into a problem when we need to determine the root cause, and you are surrounded by the opinions of those around you.
 It provides a process to clearly define the “Effect” and then puts you to thinking about the possible causes, based on the categories of common problems in manufacturing.

 Defining your “Effect”

-The first step in using the fishbone diagram as a problem solving tool is to clearly define your effect, or outcome that you don’t like.
-This could be a quality issues, not meeting metrics or troubleshooting the introduction of a new process or product line.
+The first step in using the fishbone diagram as a problem-solving tool is to clearly define your effect or outcome that you don’t like.
+This could be a quality issue, not meeting metrics or troubleshooting the introduction of a new process or product line.
 This becomes the “head” of the diagram.
 Use butchers paper or a whiteboard to sketch out out the fishbones template.

 Defining an effect takes a little practice.
 Make sure it is brief and succinct.
 Use facts and numbers where possible.
 Spend a few minutes reflecting on your effect with the team; does everyone agree that the statement defines the problem as fully as possible?